Creative handicraft workshops

 A word about the artisan:

-Christoph Steidl is the only goldsmith and silversmith in Slovenia.
+Johann Christoph Steidl Porenta is the only goldsmith and silversmith in Slovenia.
 In his Zlato runo (Golden Fleece] studio near the Križanke complex, you can admire his exceptional creations, from jewellery to sculptures, which reveal the artisan’s boundless imagination.
 They are inspired by nature or events and stories that resonate with him.
 The artisan trained as a goldsmith and silversmith at the workshops of the Benedictine monastery in Würzburg, and has lived and worked in Ljubljana for several decades.

 A "Golden Fleece” experience